 Our wedding photos were published on Hello May magazine today which made me realise that I still haven’t blogged our own story.
-I should probably start taking my own advice on things like printing photos so are setting myself a deadline to print an album before our 1st wedding anniversary… wish me luck!

-It wasn’t until a year later Andrew got a contract to play cricket in England for the season that (I joke, but pretty accurate) he gave me an ultimatum that if I went over I had to move as his ‘girlfriend’.
+It wasn’t until a year later when Andrew received a contract to play cricket in England for the season that (I joke, but pretty accurate) he gave me an ultimatum that if I went over I had to move as his ‘girlfriend’.
 We ventured off to a little village in Essex and the rest, as they say, is history!

-He did well to make it a surprise I had no clue, we travel a fair bit and everyone thought he’d pop the question when climbing Machu Picchu the month later but I’m so glad he did it before because 1. it was a huge surprise and 2. getting engaged while you’re all sweaty, exhausted, hangry and haven’t showered for 4 days isn’t as glamorous as Instagram makes it out to be!
+He did well to make it a total surprise I had no clue, we travel a fair bit and everyone thought he’d pop the question when climbing Machu Picchu the month later but I’m so glad he did it before because 1. it was a huge surprise and 2. getting engaged while you’re all sweaty, exhausted, hangry and haven’t showered for 4 days isn’t as glamorous as Instagram makes it out to be!

 We didn’t want a long engagement so picked the one free date I had 6 months away.
 In hindsight putting a wedding together in pretty much, the last two months was probably silly.

 Here are some of the images beautifully captured by the legend that is James Simmons.